 The responsibility and most funding for the administration of child care is transferred to ODCY from ODJFS under the bill.
 H.B.
-33 establishes the maximum income for a family's initial eligibility for publicly funded child care (PFCC) at 160% of the federal poverty level (FPL) and 300% FPL for continued eligibility.
+33 establishes the maximum income for a family's initial eligibility for publicly funded child care (PFCC) at 145% of the federal poverty level (FPL) and 300% FPL for continued eligibility.
 Currently, the eligibility is 142% for initial eligibility unless the child has special needs, then the initial eligibility is 150% FPL.
-Continued eligibility is currently 300% FPL, which remains unchanged.
+The special needs eligibility remains 150% under the bill.
+Continued eligibility is currently 300% FPL, which also remains unchanged.
 These limits would be in place through June 30, 2025.
 The funds to pay for this increase are under ODJFS.
-ODJFS estimates that 15,000 additional children will be served at a cost of about \$101 million each fiscal year.
-ODJFS plans to use discretionary child care funds provided under the American Rescue Plan Act (ARPA) to pay for this.
+ODJFS plans to use discretionary child care funds provided under the American Rescue Plan Act (ARPA).
 These funds were appropriated in Fund 3H70 line item 600661, Childcare ARPA Supplement, in H.B.
 45 of the 134th General Assembly for FY 2023.
 ODJFS plans to encumber funds at the end of FY 2023 to pay for this.